-One of the most popular is Place du Grand Sablon, which has an open-air rink, and also the iconic Grand Place is transformed into an ice skating rink.
-It’s a great activity for both adults and children, and it’s a great way to experience the square in a different way.
+One of the most popular is Place du Grand Sablon, which has an open-air rink, and the iconic Grand Place is transformed into an ice skating rink.
+It’s a great activity for adults and children and a great way to experience the square differently.

 The rinks are open from mid-November to early January.
-If you’re visiting Brussels during the winter, ice skating is a great activity to add to your list.
+Ice skating is a great activity to add to your list if you visit Brussels during the winter.
 It’s a lot of fun, and it’s also a great way to stay active.

 See Related: Best Spring Break Destinations for Families

 13. Take a Day Trip to Bruges or Ghent

 Want to space out those fun things to do in Brussels?
 Bruges is a beautiful city located in Belgium, and it’s only a short train ride from Brussels.
 It’s definitely worth spending a day exploring all that the city has to offer.
 Some highlights include Markt Square, the canals, and the Church of Our Lady.

 If you’re looking for another day trip from Brussels, Ghent is a great option.
 It’s only a 30-minute train ride away, and there’s plenty to see and do in the city.
 Some highlights include Market Square, the Gravensteen Castle, and St. Bavo’s Cathedral.